Archive Shelving Liverpool Merseyside – Aintree Hospital

 NSI provided rolled edge archive shelving system ideally suited for the customer.

-Aintree Hospital is a NHS Trust hospital in Liverpool which provides healthcare to around 330,000 people living in North Merseyside.
+Aintree Hospital is an NHS Trust hospital in Liverpool that provides healthcare to around 330,000 people living in North Merseyside.
 Aintree Hospital is also a teaching hospital for students from the University of Liverpool and provides specialist treatment in Respiratory Medicine, Rheumatology, Maxillofacial and Liver Surgery.

 NSI recently supplied archive shelving to a ward with a need for temporary storage for medical records.
 The area was very restricted and it was determined that rolled edged shelving was best suited to the task.

 12” (305mm) or 18”(450mm) shelf depths are most commonly used.
-Dividers can help reduce the files leaning over too far in shelving which is not fully used, and this also forms pigeon hole compartments which can be used for sorting files into classification of use.
+Dividers can help reduce the files leaning over too far in shelving which is not fully used, and this also forms pigeon hole compartments that can be used for sorting files into a classification of use.